agavrilov76/javazone2023-modules/README.md

     - Scalable modular Java platform
     - Improved performance
     - Backwards compatibility
-- What is a module?
-    - An aggregation above java packages with a unique name
 - Consider a sample Java project consisted of an application and a library.
 The app can read text resource files and parse JSON
-- Add a `module-info` to the library
-- Add a `module-info` to the application set the module name, add the `requires` and `exports` sections
+- Add a `module-info` to the library, then to the application, set the module name, add the `requires` and `exports` sections
 - Discuss readability and visibility
 - Fix the package split issue in the library code
 - Open reflection module access to Jackson